TheOkster/Pokemon-Donut-Calculator/README.md

-TODO: Sort by cheapest recipes first
-TODO: see if there's any way i can get cheapest recipes and then stop later (not really)
-TODO: Rainbow Donuts Recipe
+Priority:
+TOOD: Recipes Component
 TODO: Make look pretty
+TODO: Hyperspace only
+TODO: see if there's any way i can get cheapest recipes and then stop when enough recipes have been created
 TODO: Make look pretty on mobile
-TOOD: Recipes Component
 TODO: Publish on GitHub
-TODO: Hyperspace only
-TODO: Cookies